Frequently Asked Questions

 Who do you work with?

 To ensure our work together has the most impact, we look at both the current infrastructure and capacity your organization has to reach the goals identified for our contract.
-If you are seeking grant consulting services, please be aware that we require clients to have at least two years of operating experience and supporting data, an audit, an operating budget, and an engaged board of directors.
-Before we offer a consultation, we will send a checklist with typical documents we require.
+If you are seeking grant consulting services, please be aware that we require clients to have at least five years of operating experience and supporting data.
+We also highly recommend that you have an audit and an engaged board of directors.

 I’m starting a nonprofit.
 Can you help?

 No, but we commend you.
 Starting a nonprofit is lots of hard work.
 Fortunately, there are many free resources available through some fantastic organizations whose mission is to help create and sustain effective nonprofits.
-For several resources in one place, go to the Community Foundation of Greater Atlanta’s website and scroll down to “Learn More.”
+Visit the National Council of Nonprofits and your state’s nonprofit council for more information and support.

 I just started a nonprofit.
 Can you help us get a grant?

 No. We generally recommend that nonprofits wait until they have an audit and at least two years of operating experience and measurable outcomes before applying for a grant.
 Applying for and managing grant funds requires capacity and established infrastructure, so it’s usually an intermediate step in a nonprofit’s growth.
-RIC can help you get grant-ready but it does require an investment.
-Contact us to talk more about your current capacity and needs.
-We also recommend Catapult Connections, which offers a fantastic coaching package to help nonprofits get grant-ready.
+There are some consultants who can help you get grant-ready, but it does require an investment.
+We recommend Catapult Connections, which offers a fantastic coaching package to help nonprofits get grant-ready.

 What do you charge?